For the best deals on travel insurance, be sure to use the DRA’s preferred provider! Purchase insurance here.

 April 4th, 2011 | by Jamie Pearson

-1. Find the right ranch I know you wish the ranch fairy would fly down and just tell you which ranch is perfect for your family.
+I know you wish the ranch fairy would fly down and just tell you which ranch is perfect for your family.
 I wished that too, but it didn’t happen.
-So I made a list of all the things we wanted (not too many guests at a time, a high staff to guest ratio, riding clinics at no extra cost, luxury accommodations, and river rafting), and then researched until I was cross eyed.
+So I made a list of all the things we wanted (not too many guests at a time, a high staff-to-guest ratio, riding clinics at no extra cost, luxury accommodations, and river rafting), and then researched until I was cross-eyed.
 After talking to some horsey friends and Googling myself silly, I chose Vista Verde Ranch in Steamboat Springs, Colorado.
 If you don’t know a working ranch from a guest ranch and have no idea what you’re looking for in terms of amenities, I highly recommend you start with The Dude Rancher’s Association website.
 Knowing your family helps.
-If you have shy kids, don’t choose a ranch with mandatory separate kid and adult activities every day.
+If you have shy kids, don’t choose a ranch with mandatory, separate kid and adult activities every day.
 If you don’t care about anything but riding, don’t pay extra for activities you won’t try.

-4. Pack more clothes than you think you’ll need I travel extensively, often, and all over the place with my kids and I flatter myself that I know how to pack.
+I travel extensively, often, and all over the place with my kids and I flatter myself that I know how to pack.
 I could have done a lot better on our dude ranch vacation, however.
 Every time we stepped outside the door of our cabin, we got really, really dirty.
 My husband and I could have used another two or three outfits each.
 The kids were so perpetually filthy (and happy) that I’m not sure that would have helped.
 Dinners were casual, but I wished I had cuter clothes.
 Not to mention clothes that weren’t covered in dust and horse slobber.
-Laundry service was convenient and inexpensive, but I wasn’t willing to part with my favorite jeans to have them washed.
+The laundry service was convenient and inexpensive, but I wasn’t willing to part with my favorite jeans to have them washed.
 If you choose a ranch in Colorado, throw in a rain jacket for everyone too.
 It rained briefly (or threatened to) nearly every afternoon.